 Pro Art Colored Pencils Review

 These colored pencils are one of the few offerings by Pro Art.
 Overall, they fair rather poorly in just about every category other than cost.
 The color intensity is lacking, blending with them is a real challenge, the thin wax core is prone to breaking, and other than the decent packaging that they come in there isn’t a whole lot to get excited about.

 Visual Appeal – 1.5/5

 Usability and Durability – 1.5/5

 The thin core is prone to breaking and the fact that you are going to have to apply quite a bit of pressure to get the color you are looking for means that you could very well run into issues with tips breaking.
 The lead is pretty hard as well so the application will be a bit grainy and not run smoothly.
 You will really have to have good hand control or you may become frustrated very quickly.
 The hexagonal shape will assist in user control, however.

 Packaging and Presentation – 3.5/5

-The packaging for these is actually quite good for the price point.
+The packaging for Pro Art Colored Pencils is actually quite good for the price point.
 They come in a decent reusable metal tin that should be more than enough to protect them during transportation.
 The pencils themselves have a standard matching-color exterior with the aforementioned small core.

 Cost – 2.5/5

 Prices for these pencils are in the budget range, which places them squarely in what is expected for the beginner category.
-However, even after considering their relatively cheap price, there are much better options out there, even for a lower price point.
-Beyond the nice tin container (which isn’t even a guarantee anymore), you are really getting a sub par product that is going to might you wish you would have gone a different route with your money.
+However, even after considering their relatively cheap price, there are much better options out there, even at a lower price point.
+Beyond the nice tin container (which isn’t even a guarantee anymore), you are really getting a sub-par product that is going to might you wish you would have gone a different route with your money.